The affairs of the Temple were managed by 15 appointed officers called “memunim.” The Mishnah records the following duties requiring an officer:

 * one behind the Kapporet (Holy of Holies)

 A captain of the guard saw that every man was alert.
-If he came along at night and the guard was asleep, they would burn his shirt (Mishnah, Midot 1.2 refers to this, and the Book of Revelation alludes to it in Rev 16.15.
+If he came along at night and the guard was asleep, they would burn his shirt.
+The Mishnah in Midot 1.2 refers to this, and the Book of Revelation alludes to it in Rev 16.15.

 The kohanim were divided into 24 mishmarot (courses) and these courses changed duty every week.
 When they were in the Temple for duty, they slept in the Beit ha Moked and the Beit ha Nitzotz.
 A fire was always burning and part of the chamber of the flame extended out into the Chel so the kohanim could come in, sit down and rest.

 At night, the other priests slept on cushions placed in niches and steps.
 They would put their priestly garments under their heads and covered themselves with their common garments (Tamid 1.1).
 The older priests kept the keys to the Temple.
 These keys were put under a marble slab in the floor that had a ring so you could lift it up.
 A priest watched over this marble slab by sleeping over it until the keys were asked for by the memunay (officer) in the morning.
 A king had no rights beyond those of the ordinary Israelite when it came to these things.
 Only the kings from the house of David were allowed to sit down in the Azarah (Talmud, Sotah 41b; Tamid 27a).